Ambubachi Mela

 About Ambubachi Mela:

-• When: It is celebrated during the monsoon season that happens to fall during the Assamese month Ahaar, around the middle of June.
+• It is celebrated during the monsoon season that happens to fall during the Assamese month Ahaar, around the middle of June.

-Key facts about Kamakhya temple:
+Key facts about Kamakhya temple

 • It is one of the most revered centres of Tantric practices.